 Fresh Funk is part of the Tuggeranong Community Arts Association, a community based not-for-profit organisation with a 25 year history.
 Our focus is to encourage and foster arts and cultural development in Tuggeranong and beyond.

 Dance continues to play a central role in the cultural life of our community.
 Running a program that brings together people from such a variety of backgrounds and ages remains a strategic priority for the Arts Centre.

-Prices are stable and competitive, with a variety of payment options available.(REMOVE) Fresh Funk classes and shows do not require specific costumes or other financial out‑lays, making it an affordable physical and cultural activity that is suitable for all families.
+Prices are stable and competitive.
+Fresh Funk classes and shows do not require specific costumes or other financial out‑lays, making it an affordable physical and cultural activity that is suitable for all families.

 Sam Young-Wright, Sydney Dance Company